Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

 ## Facilitating a Challenge

-Let us know your availability for the challenge in the reminder thread that drops every mid-month in the `#vc-monthly-challenge-team` channel in Slack.😊
+Let us know your availability for the challenge in the reminder thread that drops every mid-month in the `#vc-monthly-challenge-team` channel in Slack.

+If you have ideas for a new challenge(s), you can propose and discuss it in the `#vc-monthly-challenge-team` channel on Slack.

 ### Before the Challenge

+#### Coordinating with the Coffee Table Groups

+We love collaboration!
+We're happy to involve our Cofee Table Groups in our challenges whenever it's possible.
+Besides to give more support to our community, our goal is that the community becomes more familiar with the Coffee Table Groups and can encourage them to attend the groups more, and ultimately, give them support by volunteering their time.

+⏳ **Timeline**: When a challenge has been decided.

+✅ **Tasks**:

+- Reach out to the Coffee Table Group hosts, communicate about the upcoming challenge, and how we can support each other during the challenge.

-#### Update the Challenge Page on the Website
+#### Updating the Challenge Page on the Website

 ⏳ **Timeline**: Anytime before the challenge starts.

 ✅ **Tasks**:

 - Change and adjust the challenge page on the website to the current challenge and create a PR.
+See the "[Updating Monthly Challenge Page on the Website](#updating-monthly-challenge-page-on-the-website)" for the instructions.

 ### The First Day of the Month

-#### Update the `monthly-challenge` Channel on Slack
+#### Updating the `monthly-challenge` Channel on Slack

 ✅ **Tasks**:

 - Change the `#monthly-challenge` channel topic and description in Slack.
 - Give a brief description of the challenge.

-#### Make an Announcement for a New Challenge
+#### Making an Announcement for a New Challenge

 ✅ **Tasks**:

 - Announce the challenge in the `#announcements` channel and crosspost it to the `#monthly-challenge` channel on Slack.

-📝 **Notes**:
+> [!NOTE]

-Script templates are available in each challenge file.
+> Script templates are available in each challenge file.

-#### Blog Post
+#### Writing Blog Post

 ✅ **Tasks**:

 - Drop the blog post about the challenge at [DEV](https://dev.to/virtualcoffee).
 Blog posts can be scheduled in advance.

-📝 **Notes**:
+> [!NOTE]

-A blog post is optional.
+> A blog post is optional.
 However, introducing and promoting our challenges to the public and our members through blog posts is one of the good ways to engage folks to do the challenge with us.

 ### During the Challenge